pH7Software/pH7-Social-Dating-CMS/_protected/framework/Module/README_DEVELOPING.txt

-This integration library is still under development, if you are a developer and you want to help us and join our volunteer team of developers to continue development of this library, you are welcome!
+This integration library is still under development.

-Please contact us by email: ph7software {AT} gmail {DOT} com
+If you are a developer and you want to help building it, please fork it at: https://github.com/pH7Software/pH7-Social-Dating-CMS

-Thank you,
+Thank you!
-The pH7 developers team.
+Pierre-Henry Soria